tidbcloud/terraform-provider-tidbcloud/README.md

 However, terraform-provider-tidbcloud does not support managing API key now.
 So you need to create the API key in the [console](https://tidbcloud.com/console/clusters).

-1. Click the account name in the upper-right corner of the TiDB Cloud console
-2. Click Organization Settings.
-The organization settings page is displayed
-3. Click the API Keys tab and then click Create API Key
-4. Enter a description for your API key.
-The role of the API key is always Owner currently
-5. Click Next.
-Copy and save the public key and the private key
-6. Make sure that you have copied and saved the private key in a secure location.
-The private key only displays upon the creation.
-After leaving this page, you will not be able to get the full private key again
-7. Click Done
+Turn to [TiDB Cloud API doc](https://docs.pingcap.com/tidbcloud/api/v1beta#section/Authentication/API-Key-Management) for help if you meet any problems.

 ### Get TiDB Cloud provider

-Create a main.tf file to get the TiDB Cloud provider with API key:
+Create a main.tf file to get the TiDB Cloud provider:

 ```
 terraform {
   required_providers {
     tidbcloud = {
       source = "tidbcloud/tidbcloud"
-      version = "~> 1.0.0"
+      version = "~> 0.0.1"
     }
   }
   required_version = ">= 1.0.0"